Test in a live environment

 part2.Draw("output-part2.pdf")

 IronPDF is also a library and comes with a free developer license.
 IronPDF also comes with a different price structure.
-The Lite package starts from $749 with no ongoing costs, and including SaaS and OEM redistribution.
-All licenses include a 30-day money-back guarantee, one year of product support and updates, validity for dev/staging/production, and there is also a permanent license (one-time purchase).
-Click here to check the full price structure and licensing for IronPDF.
+The Lite package starts from $749 with no ongoing costs, including SaaS and OEM redistribution.
+All licenses include a 30-day money-back guarantee, one year of product support and updates, validity for dev/staging/production.
+There is also a permanent license (one-time purchase).
+Visit the IronPDF Pricing Page to check the full price structure and licensing for IronPDF.

 In conclusion, we prefer IronPDF because of its high-performance levels and the numerous features available to developers working with PDFs.
 IronPDF also provides good support and ample documentation to help us utilize all its features.